exercism/javascript/exercises/concept/ozans-playlist/.meta/design.md

 ## Prerequisites

-- `array-destructuring` because examples use array destructuring and the spread operator
+- `array-destructuring` because examples use array destructuring
+- `comparison` because this is where equality is explained
-- `equality` because it is referenced in the introduction and `about.md`
+- `array-loops` because it introduces the for-of loop
-- `strings` because one task involves splitting a string
+- `rest-and-spread-operators`
+- `arrays`

 ## Analyzer